marijnh/Eloquent-JavaScript/19_paint.md

 {{index "proper lines (exercise)", "line drawing"}}

-An important property of the problem of drawing a pixelated line is that it is really four similar but slightly different problems.
+The thing about the problem of drawing a pixelated line is that it is really four similar but slightly different problems.
 Drawing a horizontal line from the left to the right is easy—you loop over the x-coordinates and color a pixel at every step.
 If the line has a slight slope (less than 45 degrees or ¼π radians), you can interpolate the y-coordinate along the slope.
 You still need one pixel per x position, with the y position of those pixels determined by the slope.

 But as soon as your slope goes across 45 degrees, you need to switch the way you treat the coordinates.
 You now need one pixel per y